Societal collapse: Disease outbreaks

-Institutional unemployment

-During the Roman Empire, citizen employment was vastly being replaced by slave labor.
-Slaves were replacing many of the jobs citizens were doing.
-Slaves were receiving apprenticeships and education and were even learning to replace the jobs of skilled craftsman.

-Since slaves do not pay taxes and were replacing most jobs from citizens, this reduced the revenue the state could accrue from their citizens.

-This high level of unemployment also led to high levels of poverty, which reduced demand for businesses relying on slave labor.

-As taxes fell, so did government revenue.
-To compensate for this economic slowdown and mitigate the high levels of poverty, the Roman government implemented a form of welfare called the dole, providing citizens free money and free grain.

-Paying for the dole required high levels of government spending, exacerbating the Roman debt and also producing inflation.
-With slavery replacing most labor, tax revenues also plummeted, further exacerbating the government's debt.

-To pay off the enormous debt, the Romans began to devalue the currency and produce more coinage.
-Eventually, this overwhelmed the Roman Empire and partially contributed to its collapse.

 Demographic dynamics

 Several key features of human societal collapse can be related to population dynamics.
 For example, the native population of Cusco, Peru at the time of the Spanish conquest was stressed by an imbalanced sex ratio.

 There is strong evidence that humans also display population cycles.
 Societies as diverse as those of England and France during the Roman, medieval, and early modern eras, of Egypt during Greco-Roman and Ottoman rule, and of various dynasties in China all showed similar patterns of political instability and violence becoming considerably more common after times of relative peace, prosperity, and sustained population growth.

 Quantitatively, periods of unrest included many times more events of instability per decade and occurred when the population was declining, rather than increasing.
 Pre-industrial agrarian societies typically faced instability after one or two centuries of stability.
 However, a population approaching its carrying capacity alone is not enough to trigger general decline if the people remained united and the ruling class strong.
 Other factors had to be involved, such as having more aspirants for positions of the elite than the society could realistically support (elite overproduction), which led to social strife, and chronic inflation, which caused incomes to fall and threatened the fiscal health of the state.
-In particular, an excess in especially young adult male population predictably led to social unrest and violence, as the third and higher-order parity sons had trouble realizing their economic desires and became more open to extreme ideas and actions.

 Adults in their 20s are especially prone to radicalization.
 Most historical periods of social unrest lacking in external triggers, such as natural calamities, and most genocides can be readily explained as a result of a built-up youth bulge.
 As those trends intensified, they jeopardized the social fabric, which facilitated the decline.